 About Finnish Landrace Pigs

-found in abundance in the northern parts of Europe, particularly in Finland, of
+pigs are found in abundance in the northern parts of Europe, particularly in

-The Finnish Landrace pig breeds are developed by means of crossings with the
+The Finnish Landrace pig breeds were developed by means of crossings with the

-average 6 to 10 baby piglets in a litter and will have two to three litters per
+6 to 10 baby piglets in a litter and will have two to three litters per year.

-Finnish Landrace pigs have a white body color and the weighty, drooping
+pigs have a white body color and the weighty, drooping ears, like other

-ears, like other landrace pigs; however, Finnish Landrace pigs are extremely
+landrace pigs; however, Finnish Landrace pigs are extremely tidy.
+Because of

-tidy.
-Because to this, they have been imported as seed stock to other countries.
+this, they have been imported as seed stock to other countries.
+Finnish

-Finnish Landrace pigs make sure their bathroom area is far away from where they
+Landrace pigs make sure their bathroom area is far away from where they eat and

-eat and rest, even piglets (baby pigs) will find a place to go to the bathroom
+rest, even piglets (baby pigs) will find a place to go to the bathroom far away